apotofkoolaid/UnCalamityModMusicPublic/README.md

 # Repository Rules

-1) **Don't reupload any build of VCMM to any platform.** I will file a DMCA takedown notice against any unauthorized party who uses my code without permission in order to protect.
+1) **Don't reupload any build of VCMM to any platform.** I will file a DMCA takedown notice against any unauthorized party who uses my code without permission.
 Forks of this repo are allowed for local, private use only.

 2) **Don't reupload the mod's music to any platform.** This is also a violation of copyright, and the mod composers will take legal action to protect their work.